Welcome to Discover

 An Application Installer for the 22nd Century

-Discover is your new one stop shop for all things app- and addon-related.
+Discover is your new one-stop shop for all things app- and addon-related.
 Designed from the ground up to be easily handled by users as well as easily integrated for distributions.
 A place where skill level isn't blocking you from executing the action you want, in this case installing new apps and add-ons!

 What Discover is

-Discover is intended for users and distros where the terminal isn't the optimal solution for installation of apps and add-ons or updates.
+Discover is intended for users and distros where the terminal isn't the optimal solution for the installation of apps and add-ons or updates.
 Where we want something intuitive and simple to use and above all safe to use.

 With Discover the focus is to empower you to browse, test, install apps and update the installation without fear of disastrous misspellings and where trust is given, not taken.

 What Discover isn't